 Getting back to life with a 'new normal'

-As public places begin to re-open, it is important to know that the risk of spreading and contracting COVID-19 is still very real.
+As public places re-open, it is important to know that the risk of spreading and contracting COVID-19 is still very real.
 It is okay and normal to feel more nervous or anxious while out in public.
 High-risk populations (age 65+, immunocompromised or other medical conditions, particularly if not well controlled) must be protected.
 While re-introducing people and places to your daily life, remember that it is still important to take precautions.

 Use caution and good judgment anytime you are out in public to keep yourself and your loved ones healthy and safe.
 If you don't feel comfortable attending social events or gatherings with family and friends, tell them so and offer to visit virtually instead.
 If you do choose to gather in small groups, remember social distancing, face coverings and hand washing are all still very important to help prevent and slow the spread of COVID-19.